HarshiniGrandhe/Harshini_IBM_Portfolio_website/README.md

 Note:The images are kept under a folder named "images" and css file is placed in "css" folder.
+Change image the file path and use the code.